 Away from the fun of skiing and snowboarding in Morzine, there are plenty of winter activities to keep the whole family entertained.
 From helicopter sight-seeing tours to sledging and horse-drawn sleigh rides, it’s hard to get bored in Morzine!
 With a bowling alley, cinema, husky dog rides, ice-diving, ice-climbing, ice-skating, mountain biking, paragliding, Segway, snow shoeing, swimming and much more, this resort is a perfect winter escape.

-If you love sport and action then the Alps are the perfect place for a summer holiday.
+If you love sport and action then the French Alps are the perfect place for a summer holiday.